 The term "chutney" originated in India and is now being used across the globe.
 Every region has its own version and way of making chutneys.
 However, in India chutneys are made with a wide variety of ingredients, mostly vegetables blended with herbs and spices.

 Tomato chutney, carrot chutney, green mango chutney and bombay chutney are used as side dishes to go with idli, dosa, poori and chapati.
-Vankaya pachadi (eggplant chutney) is a versatile dish that not only goes well with South Indian breakfast dishes - idli, dosa and chapati but also goes well with rice - dal or rice - dal rasam.
+Vankaya pachadi (eggplant chutney) and allam pachadi are a versatile dish that not only goes well with South Indian breakfast dishes - idli, dosa and chapati but also goes well with rice - dal or rice - dal rasam.

 Unlike other chutneys, tamarind chutney and green chutney are not served as a side dish with a bowl of rice or other meal, they are rather used as a dipping sauce for appetisers and an essential part of chaat.
 Most of the chaats cannot be prepared without these chutneys and there's absolutely no substitute for these chutneys in chaats.